-In fact, most teachers say their favorite "gifts" are the cards and notes they receive from students.
-I know I keep a folder of these and look at them when I’m having a bad day — and they’ve lasted longer than just about anything else I’ve received from students and their families because they truly show the love.
+I keep a folder of these cards to look at when I’m having a bad day — and they’ve lasted longer than just about anything else I’ve received from students and their families because they truly show the love.

 That said, my colleagues and I are also big fans of the gift cards we receive.
 I know; this seems impersonal.
-But one way to personalize it is to see if you can find out something about the teacher’s special interests or favorite item.
+But one way to personalize gift card-giving is to see if you can find out something about the teacher’s special interests or favorite items.
 Margaret, an elementary teacher, loved an ABC gift card she got because she was so excited about being able to drink beer again after giving birth.
-Bernie, also a high school teacher, says he appreciates when kids actually notice his love of comics.
-Cynthia, a high school teacher, says one of her favorite gifts ever was tickets to a baseball game, her favorite sport.
+Bernie, a high school teacher, says he appreciates when kids actually notice his love of comics.
+Cynthia, also a high school teacher, says one of her favorite gifts ever was tickets to a baseball game because baseball is her favorite sport.

-The right pen can make all that grading go somuch faster.
-Not sure what the magic is, but it’s true nevertheless — fun pens are highly coveted among teachers.
+Yes, these are technically “school supplies” too, but they’re the kind those sticky kids don’t get to grab at.
+Plus, the right pen can make all that grading go so much faster.
+Not sure what the magic is, but it’s true — fun pens are highly coveted among teachers.

 Lesson planning never stops, and the best ideas always strike when you’re washing dishes, in the shower, at the pool — basically anywhere you have no way of writing them down.
 Until now, that is.

-Most teachers agree that any classroom supplies they typically stock are welcome and practical gifts, but I’d say that especially includes nice, natural hand sanitizer kids and teachers alike will use (or that teachers might just keep in a desk drawer for themselves).
+Much like the aforementioned markers, teachers welcome practical gifts, and I’d say that especially includes nice, natural hand sanitizer kids and teachers alike will use (or that teachers might just keep in a desk drawer for themselves).
 And if you’re really feeling thoughtful, add a box or two of tissues.
 Cold season is tough on everyone.

 Hand sanitizer bundle, $5.95 each at Honest

-My friends who are English teachers — of course — say they love when students give a copy of their favorite book to contribute to a classroom library.
+My friends who are English teachers say they love when students give a copy of their favorite book to contribute to a classroom library.
 Bonus: It’s always nice to have titles you already know are student-approved.